jitacm/-30DaysDevChallenge-/30_days_of_Arduino/Motion Detector/readme.md

-# Motion Detector Project
+# Light Follower Robot Project

 ## Description
-This project uses a PIR (Passive Infrared) sensor to detect motion and can trigger an alarm or light (LED) connected to an Arduino board.
-PIR sensors are commonly used in security systems and automation.
+Build a robot that follows light using photoresistors and an Arduino board.
+The robot adjusts its movement direction based on the intensity of light detected by the photoresistors.

 ## Components Needed
 - Arduino board (e.g., Uno, Nano)
+- Photoresistors (2)
+- Motors (DC motors)
-- PIR (Passive Infrared) sensor module
+- Motor driver module (e.g., L298N)
-- Buzzer or LED (for indication)
-- Resistors (if needed for LED or buzzer)
+- Robot chassis
+- Wheels and motors for movement
 - Breadboard
 - Jumper wires